-(5) The Division of Specialized Care for Children (DSCC) is the Illinois Title V agency that provides care coordination for families and children with special healthcare needs and financial assistance for those who meet financial and medical eligibility requirements.
-In 1957, the Illinois General Assembly created an advisory board for the
+(5) The Division of Specialized Care for Children (DSCC) is the Illinois Title V agency that provides care coordination for families and children with special health-care needs and financial assistance for those who meet financial and medical eligibility requirements.

-DSCC to advise the administrators of the University of Illinois regarding DSCC.
-The

-Board of Trustees is charged with appointing members to this advisory board.
+In 1957, the Illinois General Assembly created an advisory board for the DSCC to advise the administrators of the University of Illinois regarding DSCC.
+The Board of Trustees is charged with appointing members to this advisory board.

-The chancellor, University of Illinois at Chicago, and vice president,

-University of Illinois, recommends the following appointments to the DSCC Advisory

-Board for the term December 1, 2020, through November 30, 2023:
+The chancellor, University of Illinois at Chicago, and vice president, University of Illinois, recommends the following appointments to the DSCC Advisory Board for the term December 1, 2020, through November 30, 2023:

-- CAROLYN C. FOSTER, MD, MSHS, assistant professor, Department of Pediatrics, Division of Academic General Pediatrics and Primary Care, Northwestern University Feinberg School of Medicine; staff physician, Mary Ann & J. Milburn Smith Child Health Research, Advocacy and Outreach Program, Transition to Adult Care Steering Committee, Lurie Children's Health Partners Care Coordination (LCHPCC) Quality Committee, Lurie Children's Uptown Clinic Medically Complex Care Working Group, Telehealth Programs/Care Connect, Family Advisory Board, Healthy Communities Implementation Strategy, Ann & Robert H. Lurie Children's Hospital of Chicago. - SARAH ANN SOBOTKA, MD, MSCP, assistant professor, Department of Pediatrics, Section of Developmental-Behavioral Pediatrics, fellow of Center for Health Administration Studies (CHAS), associate program director, Fellowship in Developmental and Behavioral Pediatrics, medical director of Comer Outpatient Developmental and Behavioral Pediatric Programs, Pritzker School of Medicine, University of Chicago.
+CAROLYN C. FOSTER, MD, MSHS, assistant professor, Department of Pediatrics, Division of Academic General Pediatrics and Primary Care, Northwestern University Feinberg School of Medicine; staff physician, Mary Ann & J. Milburn Smith Child Health Research, Advocacy and Outreach Program, Transition to Adult Care Steering Committee, Lurie Children's Health Partners Care Coordination (LCHPCC) Quality Committee, Lurie Children's Uptown Clinic Medically Complex Care Working Group, Telehealth Programs/Care Connect, Family Advisory Board, Healthy Communities Implementation Strategy, Ann & Robert H. Lurie Children's Hospital of Chicago.

+SARAH ANN SOBOTKA, MD, MSCP, assistant professor, Department of Pediatrics, Section of Developmental-Behavioral Pediatrics, fellow of Center for Health Administration Studies (CHAS), associate program director, Fellowship in Developmental and Behavioral Pediatrics, medical director of Comer Outpatient Developmental and Behavioral Pediatric Programs, Pritzker School of Medicine, University of Chicago.

-The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The
+The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives

-General Rules Concerning University Organization and Procedure, and Board of were approved by the following vote: Aye, Ms. Bravo, Mr. Dale, Mr. Edwards, Mr.
+On motion of Ms. Jakobsson, seconded by Dr. King, these appointments were approved by the following vote: Aye, Ms. Bravo, Mr. Dale, Mr. Edwards, Mr.